-We have audited the accompanying financial statements of Silver Phoenix Resources Inc. which comprise the statements of financial position as at December 31, 2013 and 2012, and the statements of comprehensive loss, changes in equity and cash flows for the years then ended, and the related notes comprising a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Silver Phoenix Resources Inc. which comprise the statements of financial position as at December 31, 2014 and 2013, the statements of comprehensive loss, changes in equity (deficiency) and cash flows for the years then ended, and the related notes comprising a summary of significant accounting policies and other explanatory information.